tethysplatform/tethys/docs/tutorials/google_earth_engine/part_2/file_upload.rst

 In this step you will add the logic to validate that the file contained in the ZIP archive is a shapefile.
 You will use the ``pyshp`` library to do this, which will introduce a new dependency for the app.

-1. Install ``pyshp`` library into your Tethys conda environment.
+1. Install ``pyshp`` library into your Tethys conda environment using conda or pip.
 Run the following command in the terminal with your Tethys environment activated:

 .. code-block:: bash

+    # conda: conda-forge channel highly recommended
     conda install -c conda-forge pyshp

+    # pip
+    pip install pyshp

 2. Add ``pyshp`` as a new dependency in the ``install.yml``: